LSSTDESC/qp/docs/user_guide/quickstart.md

 ### Creating an Ensemble

-To create an `Ensemble` of any number of distributions, you can use the `create_ensemble` method of any of the existing parameterizations.
+To create an `Ensemble` of any number of distributions, you can use the `create_ensemble` method of any of the existing parameterization classes.
 For example, to create an `Ensemble` of interpolations:

 ```{doctest}